Artificial-reference tracking MPC with probabilistically validated performance on industrial embedded systems: Hardware-in-the-loop results

 The performance indicator $\phi^1$ defined in~\eqref{eq:perf_ind_1} gives a measure of constraint violations during a closed-loop experiment.
-We do not penalize constraint violations of the inputs, as the applied inputs are hard constrained by~\eqref{eq:MPCT_soft:hard_u0} and fit the form required in Section~\ref{sec:cstr}.
+Constraint violations of the inputs are not penalized, as the applied inputs are hard constrained by~\eqref{eq:MPCT_soft:hard_u0} and fit the form required in Section~\ref{sec:cstr}.
 The $\max(\cdot)$ terms in $\phi^1$ are squared to strongly penalize cases in which the variables significantly exceed their bounds.
-Note that $\phi^1(\cdot) = 0$ if and only if the closed-loop trajectories are feasible throughout the entire simulation.
+Note that $\phi^1(\cdot)$ is equal to~$0$ if and only if the closed-loop trajectories are feasible throughout the entire simulation.
 The indicator~$\phi^2$ in~\eqref{eq:perf_ind_2} returns the maximum number of ADMM iterations throughout an experiment.
-As the number of ADMM iterations is directly related to the computation time of the solver, we use $\phi^2$ to validate that the control action $u(k)$ is computed in a time that is significantly shorter than the sample time of the system.
+As the number of ADMM iterations is directly related to the computation time of the solver, $\phi^2$ is used to validate that the control action $u(k)$ is computed in a time that is significantly shorter than the sample time of the system.